 Section 5.
 Vacancies for senate positions shall be filled each year in two stages.
 By April 1, the faculty shall elect by secret ballot two senators to fill the vacancies caused by the expiration of the terms of one class of senators and shall fill other vacancies as may be required.
 Subsequent to the election of the at-large senators, but no later than April 30, each college shall elect by secret ballot one senator to fill the vacancy caused by the expiration of the term of one class of senators and shall fill other vacancies in the ranks of college senators as may be required.

 Section 6.
-The term of office for newly elected senators shall begin on May 1.
+The term of office for newly elected senators shall begin on the date of the first called meeting after the end of spring classes or May 1, whichever comes first.

 ARTICLE IV.
 OFFICERS